daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 - **`map`**`(arg:matrix, func:str, varName:str, plName:str)`

-To use a map-kernel of an external porgramming language, `map()` can be invoked with a matrix, an user-defined function, the variable of the user-defined function and the name of an external programming language as arguments.
+To use a map-kernel of an external porgramming language, `map()` can be invoked with a matrix, a user-defined function, the variable of the user-defined function and the name of an external programming language as arguments.
 Currently only Python is supported as external programming language.
 In Python defined functions and Lambda Expressions are allowed, with exactly one input and one output value.

 ### Available Python Map Kernels
 |Name|Description|